ibm-cloud-docs/hs-crypto/regions.md

 ## Service endpoints
 {: #service-endpoints}

-If you are managing your {{site.data.keyword.hscrypto}} resources programmatically, see the following table to determine the API endpoints to use when you connect to the [Key management API](https://{DomainName}/apidocs/hs-crypto) and  [GREP11 API](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+If you are managing your {{site.data.keyword.hscrypto}} resources programmatically, see the following table to determine the API endpoints to use when you connect to the [Key management API](https://{DomainName}/apidocs/hs-crypto) and the [GREP11 API](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).

 | Region        | Public key management service endpoints             |Public GREP11 service endpoints|
 | ------------- | ---------------------------- |---------------------------- |